zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

 - Evaluate arguments right-to-left.
 - Push each argument on the stack.
 - 8-bit args are widened to 16-bit and pushed as `HL`.
+- 32-bit args are pushed as 4 bytes (high word first, then low word).
 - Emit `call <function>`.
 - Caller cleans the stack after return.